Go to the Meteum home pageGo to the Meteum home page

 What is atmospheric pressure?

-Atmospheric pressure is the force exerted on the Earth's surface by the weight of the air above it.
-Every square centimeter of the Earth's surface experiences 1.033 kg of pressure from the air.
+Atmospheric pressure is the force exerted on the Earth's surface by the weight of the atmosphere above.
+The air exerts 1.033 kg of pressure on every square centimeter of the surface.

 What's the standard atmospheric pressure?

-The standard atmospheric pressure for humans is 760 mm Hg.
-This is considered the most comfortable level, but the standard pressure varies with altitude: the higher the altitude, the lower the pressure.
+The standard atmospheric pressure is 760 mmHg.
+This pressure is considered the most comfortable for people, but standard pressure varies with altitude: the higher the altitude, the lower the pressure.

 How is atmospheric pressure measured?